PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Prevent

-Both the \emph{State classifier} and the \emph{Anomaly ranker} are unsupervised: They train unsupervised models with KPI data collected during normal (non-failing) executions of the application, without requiring any labels at training time.
-The \emph{State classifier} crosschecks the KPI values observed in production against the normal-execution characteristics inferred during training, and either accepts \emph{normal states}, when there are no significant differences, or pinpoints \emph{anomalous states}, otherwise.
-The \emph{Anomaly ranker} exploits anomalous KPIs, that is, KPIs with values that significantly differ from values observed during training in normal execution conditions, for ranking anomalous nodes according to their relevance with respect to the anomalous KPIs.
-The \emph{Anomaly ranker} reports the anomalous nodes only in the presence of anomalous states.
+The \emph{State classifier} crosschecks the KPI values observed in production against the normal-execution characteristics inferred during training, and accepts \emph{normal states}, when there are no significant differences.
+It pinpoints \emph{anomalous states}, otherwise.
+The \emph{Anomaly ranker} identifies anomalous KPIs, that is, KPIs with values that significantly differ from values observed during training in normal execution conditions, and ranks anomalous nodes according to their relevance with respect to the anomalous KPIs. \textsc{Prevent}\xspace reports the anomalous nodes only when the \emph{State classifier} reveals anomalous states.
 We discuss the inference models that instantiate the two components later in this section.